Nublert/teach-AI-with-p5js/README.md

 ## Demo

 I tested working with open data and Tensorflow.js tools.

-My test data was  to red and white variants of the Portuguese "Vinho Verde" wine.
-For more details, consult: [Web Link] or the reference [Cortez et al., 2009].
+My test data was about the red variant of the Portuguese "Vinho Verde" wine (P. Cortez et. al., see Acknowledgements for details).

-These datasets can be viewed as classification or regression tasks.
+According to Cortez, the data can be viewed as a classification or regression task.
 The classes are ordered and not balanced (e.g. there are many more normal wines than excellent or poor ones).
-Outlier detection algorithms could be used to detect the few excellent or poor wines.
-Also, we are not sure if all input variables are relevant.
-So it could be interesting to test feature selection methods.

-Data consists of these variables (based on physicochemical tests):
+The data consists of these variables (based on physicochemical tests):
 1 - fixed acidity
 2 - volatile acidity
 3 - citric acid